RALIANCE is a national partnership dedicated to ending sexual violence in one generation.

 Sandra Henriquez, MBA

 Sandra Henriquez is a founding Managing Partner of RALIANCE.
 She has worked in the movement to end sexual abuse and domestic violence since 1985.
-Ms. Henriquez joined the leadership of the California Coalition Against Sexual Assault (CALCASA) In 2010, where serves as the Chief Executive Officer.
+In 2010, Ms. Henriquez joined the leadership of ValorUS, formerly the California Coalition Against Sexual Assault, where serves as the Chief Executive Officer.
 She holds a Master’s degree in Business Administration (MBA) and believes in creating strategic partnerships which lead to systemic change.

 Monika Johnson Hostler, MPA